xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 };
 ```

-#### Entrypoint Configuration
+#### Entry point Configuration

 On line 127 of the Webpack configuration file is the `entry` key.
-We must add our new entrypoints:
+We must add our new entry points:

 ```js
 /* config/webpack.config.js */